Preparing for the State Writing Assessment

 California has excellent examples of “multiple-choice writing skills” test questions for grades 2-11.
 Click here .
 The writing skills test questions are a part of the English-Language Arts section.
 At the end of each PDF file of released questions, there is a section that tells what ELA standard is being addressed in each question.
 As you can see below, writing strategies and written conventions are very important on state testing.

 California’s English-Language Arts standardized tests have multiple-choice questions for:

 - Written Conventions

 Every few years students are tested using a performance-based writing assessment.
 Once again, students are tested every single year on writing skills through the multiple-choice section of the standardized test.
 However, it is only every few years that they are asked to perform a writing task.

-Examples of Grade levels for State Writing Assessments:
+Various States Grade Levels for State Writing Assessments: